By Philip Mattera

 Once known for seemingly benign products such as Saran food wrap, Dow Chemical later found itself widely denounced as a war criminal for its role in producing napalm and Agent Orange for U.S. troops in Vietnam.
 Still later, it was at the center of controversies over dioxin, defective breast implants made by its Dow Corning joint venture, and its refusal, after acquiring Union Carbide in 2001, to assume any responsibility for the thousands of people killed or disabled by a massive toxic leak at a pesticide plant run by that company in India.

 In late 2015 Dow and its long-time competitor DuPont announced plans to merge and then split into three companies.
+The merger took effect in 2018.

 During the 1960s and early 1970s, Dow Chemical was a prime target of the antiwar movement because of its role in the production of napalm and Agent Orange used by U.S. troops in Vietnam.
 Napalm, a thickening agent for jellied gasoline used in flamethrowers and incendiary devices, became a symbol of U.S. destructive power in the war, especially against civilians.
 A photograph of a nine-year-old girl whose clothes had been burned off by a napalm bomb became one of the most disturbing images from the war.